If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Non-Resident Taxpayers

-Non-residents selling a house in New Jersey must complete and sign the GIT/REP-1 or GIT/REP-2 to record the deed and finalize the sale.
+Non-residents selling a house in New Jersey must complete and sign the GIT/REP-1 or GIT/REP-2 to record the quitclaim deed in New Jersey and complete the sale.

-Non-resident sellers are required to pay estimated gross income tax of 2% of the consideration or 8.97% of the net gain from the sale, before or at closing.
+Non-resident sellers are required to pay estimated gross income tax of 2% of the consideration or 8.97% of the net profit from the sale, before or at the time of closing.

-For an exception, the completed form is required if the nonresident individual, trust, or estate meets one of the guarantees listed in the GIT/REP-3.
+For an exception, the completed form is required if the individual, trust, or nonresident estate meets one of the safeguards listed in the GIT/REP-3.

 Cost Of Selling A House In New Jersey

-- Title Insurance.
-There are two types of title insurance policies in NJ, these are:
+- Title insurance.
+There are two types of title insurance policies in New Jersey, these are:

-- Title Insurance for Lenders: Ensures the lender has a front-line position on the property.
+- Lender Title Insurance: Ensures that the lender has a first-line position on the property.

 - Owner’s Title Insurance: Protects the buyer with a marketable title.

 - Transfer taxes.
 This tax is levied on the transfer of real estate.
-The current state rate is calculated at 1% of the total price of the house.
+The current state rate is calculated at 1% of the total price of the home.

 - Costs associated with remedying title or survey issues.
-If a title issue arises, our real estate attorney will be in charge of advising you on your available options.
+If a problem arises with the property title, our real estate attorney will be in charge of advising you on your options.

-- Home warranties.
-Some sellers choose to offer home warranties to cover components or systems of a home that may present a risk to the buyer.
+- Home guarantees.
+Some sellers offer home warranties to cover components or systems in a home that present a risk to the buyer.
 Although it is optional, it improves the deal and attracts more buyers.
-In New Jersey these 1-year warranties generally range from $350 to $650.

 - Real estate agent commission.